nceglia/genevector/README.md

 #### Performing Cell Type Assignment

 Using a dictionary of cell type annotations to marker genes, each cell can be classified using the CellEmbedding function ```phenotype_probability```.
-This function returns a new annotated AnnData object, where the resulting classification can be found in ```.obs["genevector"]``` (user can also supply a column name using ```column=```.
+This function returns a new annotated AnnData object, where the resulting classification can be found in ```.obs["genevector"]``` (the user can also supply a column name using ```column=```).
 A separate column in the obs dataframe is created to hold the pseudo-probabilities for each cell type.
 These probabilties can be shown on a UMAP using standard the Scanpy function ```sc.pl.umap```.

 ```
 markers = dict()